 Following World War II, fraternities and sororities faced criticism over restrictive membership clauses that banned non-white and non-Christian students.
 Administrators demanded to know if such clauses existed and threatened to ban chapters from campuses if the clauses were not removed.
 Many in the Greek community worried that these new policies would end Greek life, arguing that if organizations did not have the right to offer or deny membership as they saw fit, that the organizations would cease to exist.
 Some organizations attempted to fight to keep exclusionary practices, but many others chose to adapt and change with the times.
 These are the organizations that have continued to this day.

 I’ve seen documents from fraternity and sorority archives recount anti-Greek sentiment at colleges and universities from almost every decade of the 20th century.
-Greek organizations have weathered the test by adapting and evolving in line with the times.
+Greek organizations have weathered the test by adapting and evolving with the times.
 Exclusionary practices based on race and religion have been removed from official policies.
 Today, we can see this not as a loss for Greek life, but a victory for progress.
 While many individual chapters still have work to do to become inclusive, at the national level progress and change have been embraced.
 In the same way, the specific practices opposed by administrations today – party culture, sexual assault, and social divisions on campus – shouldn’t be blamed exclusively on single-gender organizations, and institutions shouldn’t attempt to “solve” these problems by outright bans or highly restrictive sanctions on membership.
 Rather, colleges and universities should allow Greek organizations to deal with these issues at the national level; it’s worked in the past.
 Individual chapters may have to be closed, but outright bans and sweeping policies punish everyone.